FERMA brings together 23 risk management associations in 22 European countries. They

 What is Risk Management?

-Risk Managers bring professional expertise to this role and to the success of their organisations.
+Risk managers bring professional expertise to this role and support the success of their organisations.
 They

 play a central role by coordinating risk aspects of functions across the organisation.
 In addition, risk

 managers will be responsible for technical activities of the work, such as risk assessment, risk mapping and

 insurance purchase.
 They report to senior management and the board about risk issues.

 Risk managers typically come from different professional backgrounds, such as finance, engineering, law or

 insurance.
 Today, an increasing number are starting their careers with dedicated training to become